jawj/zapatos-docs/src/index.md

 Earlier we put together [some big `LATERAL` joins of authors and books](#manual-joins-using-postgres-json-features).
 This was a powerful and satisfying application of Postgres' JSON support ... but also a bit of an eyesore, heavy on both punctuation and manually constructed and applied types.

 We can improve on this.
-Since `SQLFragments` are already designed to contain other `SQLFragments`, it's a pretty small leap to enable `select`/`selectOne`/`count` calls to be nested inside other `select`/`selectOne` calls in order to significantly simplify this kind of `LATERAL` join query.
+Since `SQLFragments` are already designed to contain other `SQLFragments`, it's a pretty small leap to enable `select` calls to be nested inside other `select` calls in order to significantly simplify this kind of `LATERAL` join query.

 We achieve this with an additional `options` key, `lateral`.
 This `lateral` key takes either a single nested query shortcut, or an object that maps one or more property names to query shortcuts.